Altona Pier Redevelopment

 When will the new pier be built?

-Construction will get underway in early 2023 and the pier will be rebuilt and reopened to the public by late 2023.
+Site establishment and on ground works will get underway in mid-May 2023 and the new pier will be rebuilt and reopened to the public by late 2023.

 Will the current pier be closed during construction of the new pier?